chef-cookbooks/aix/README.md

  * 7100-03-03-1415-spot
  * 7100-03-04-1441-spot
  * 7100-03-05-1524-spot

-To don't have any problem my advice is to create all the lpp_source with the simage attribute
+Recommendation: create all the lpp_source with the simage attribute to avoid ambiguity.

 ```
 $ lsnim -l 7100-03-05-1524-lpp_source
 7100-03-05-1524-lpp_source: